 This is definitely one of the grosser myths out there.
 Some ancient Romans reportedly used urine as an oral disinfectant.
 Many people then believed that rinsing their mouths with urine would protect teeth against tooth decay.
 Since urine contains ammonia (which can be used as a cleaning product), it is possible that this was the root of the myth.

 The moon…and teeth pulling

 If you need a tooth pulled, consult your calendar and the phase of the moon!
 Superstition held that, for the least pain and fastest healing, have any tooth pulled during the waning moon.
 Once you’ve had it pulled, and only if you didn’t use anesthetic, legend had it that you then need to throw the tooth over your head—and poof!
 You’ll never have tooth decay again.

 The story goes that, if you chose not to throw your tooth over your head, then sleeping on the tooth could still bring you good luck (and potentially money under your pillow).

 There are several superstitions that surround wisdom teeth.
 Since most of us these days have them removed, we aren’t faced with the intrigue that surrounds the third set of molars.

 First, if your wisdom teeth come in late, you’ll have a long life.
 Others believed that you don’t actually achieve wisdom until you cut your wisdom teeth.
 Finally, if you do have to have them pulled, keeping a pulled wisdom tooth can bring you good luck.
 Or at least, that’s how the story went.

-From a dental provider’s perspective, these are nothing more than fun beliefs that have survived centuries.
-Let us know if you have a favorite!
+From a Mark C. Marchbanks, D.D.S. perspective, these are nothing more than fun beliefs that have survived centuries.
+Next time you stop by our Dentist office in Arlington, TX let us know if you have a favorite!